- 1% cash back on eligible purchases

-With all of that being said, your decision of whether to apply for this card should ultimately rest on your need, or lack thereof, of an emergency loan.
-If obtaining one is a necessity – to cover the cost of car repairs or medical treatment, for example – Credit One’s Platinum Visa will be one of your top options.
-But if you don’t need extra spending power, perhaps because credit-building is your top priority, then you’d be better off placing a refundable deposit on a no-annual-fee secured card.
+Ultimately, if you need to borrow a bit of money, Credit One’s Platinum Visa will be one of your top options.
+But if you don’t need extra spending power, then you’d be better off placing a refundable deposit on a no-annual-fee secured card.

 You will earn 1% cash back on eligible purchases made with the Credit One Bank® Platinum Visa® for Rebuilding Credit.
 You’ll get your earnings in the form of a monthly statement credit.
 Although that’s just the market-average earning rate for a cash back credit card, it’s actually great as far as credit cards for bad credit are concerned.
 Most don’t offer rewards at all.

 There are a couple of factors that figure to limit how much you earn, though.
 The first is your spending limit.
 Assuming you’re approved for a $300 credit line and you pay your bill in full on a monthly basis, you’d only be able to earn a maximum of $36 in cash back over the course of a year.
 Second, you’ll earn rewards only in some spending categories: gas, groceries and mobile phone, internet, cable, and satellite TV services.

 Credit One Bank promises to regularly consider you for a higher credit limit if you get approved for the Platinum Visa as well as to automatically apply the higher limit if you’re deemed worthy of it.
 That is an obvious incentive when spending power is in high demand, as tends to be the case with unsecured credit cards for bad credit.
 However, it’s neither something unique to this Credit One Visa nor a guarantee.